-As part of Leicester Art Week‘s 2017 programme, with support from The Start of Something, Leicester Print Workshop and the Poly-Technic, joined forces to create Radical Print, a poster screenprinting day for artists.
-Part of You Me We, an ever-growing mobile protest poster workshop and archive developed and kept by the Poly-Technic [aka Kate Genever and Steve Pool], the event offered an opportunity for artists to come together, discuss and make work about how they were feeling.
+Radical Print, a poster screenprinting day for artists, took place at Leicester Print Workshop on Monday 6th November 2017, as part of Leicester Art Week.
+Conceived through a partnership between Leicester Print Workshop and the Poly-Technic, it contributed to You Me We, an ever-growing mobile protest poster workshop and archive developed and kept by the Poly-Technic [aka Kate Genever and Steve Pool] and offered an opportunity for artists to come together, discuss and make work about how they were feeling.

 “Steve and I really liked working in Leicester and are glad we have continued to grow a new partnership.
 We also felt that the support from CVAN EM really did support some good conversations and generated some paid work for the two technicians – we also hope, through participating in the workshop, that new people found their way to LPW and to screenprinting.
 We were also happy to be part of Leicester Art Week and hope the rest of that goes well.”